Nikkei slips back below 9,000 before US jobs data

 The jobs report is the only major employment indicator before the Fed's specially lengthened two-day policy meeting from Sept.
 20, at which many market participants expect the Fed to decide on additional easing steps.
 Unemployment is a key determinant in whether the Fed takes additional action to support the economy.

-Analysts said that for next week, U.S. President Barack Obama's new jobs proposals, due on Sept.
-8 will likely set the tone for equities markets with some adding that battered Japanese exporters could refind favour if the proposals were well received.
+Analysts said that for next week, U.S. President Barack Obama's new jobs proposals will likely set the tone in the U.S. markets.

-Machinery makers tumbled after data showed domestic firms unexpectedly cut their capital spending by 7.8 percent in April-June from a year earlier, compared with an average economists' forecast for a 1.2 percent rise, hurt by a strong yen and slowing global demand.
+The proposals would improve unemployment projections that his administration put forth on Thursday in a midyear review of the federal budget, the White House said.

-Machine tool maker THK Co tumbled 6.0 percent to 1,457 yen, peer Okuma Corp shed 5.9 percent to 554 yen and industrial robot maker Fanuc dropped 3.1 percent to 12,570 yen.
+"Recently battered exporters may be picked up in the Japanese market," said Hideyuki Okoshi, general manager at Chibagin Securities.

 Japanese markets showed a muted reaction to news on Friday that Jun Azumi, a relatively unknown former parliamentary affairs chief for the ruling Democratic Party, was named Japan's new finance minister.